goban-app/.github/profile/README.md

 Licensing is defined per repository.

-Some components will be released under permissive licenses (for example MIT or Apache-2.0), while others may remain proprietary to Goban.
+Some components are released under permissive licenses (for example MIT), while others may remain proprietary to Goban.
 Always refer to the `LICENSE` file in each repository for details.